velis74/django-project-base/docs/source/modules/authentication.rst

 User change is supported via REST api calls or you can use userProfile component (django_project_base/templates/user-profile/bootstrap/template.html) which already integrates api functionality.
 Functionality is based on django-hijack package.

 For determining which user can impersonate which user you can set your own logic.
+Procedure is described in https://django-hijack.readthedocs.io/en/stable/configuration/ (See "Custom authorization function")

 Example below:

 .. code-block:: python